yugabyte/yugabyte-db/docs/content/preview/reference/drivers/go/pq-reference.md

 ## Fundamentals of PQ Driver

-Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in the [Build an application](../../../../quick-start/build-apps/go/ysql-pq) page under the Quick start section.
+Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps in the [Build an application](../../../../develop/build-apps/go/ysql-pq) page under the Quick start section.

 Let us break down the quick start example and understand how to perform the common tasks required